AdrienVannson/doreisa-internship/report/report.typ

 == Integration with Parflow

-Doreisa was integrated to Parflow and evaluated with it @parflow-benchmark by Andrès #smallcaps[Bermeo Marinelli] and Hugo #smallcaps[Strappazzon], engineers in the team, using the _Leonardo_ supercomputer.
+Doreisa was integrated to Parflow @parflow1 @parflow2 @parflow3 @parflow4 and evaluated with it @parflow-benchmark by Andrès #smallcaps[Bermeo Marinelli] and Hugo #smallcaps[Strappazzon], engineers in the team, using the _Leonardo_ supercomputer.
+As Parflow already supports PDI, the integration was straightforward and no change to the simulation code were required.
 This section describes the results of the evaluation.

 The experiment consists of running Parflow with Doreisa on four simulation nodes and one head node.
 The simulation runs on the CPUs: the 112 cores of the node are used as follows:
   - 100 cores for the Parflow simulation (Parflow requires a square number).